EdmundLT/Python-Learning-100-Days/Project/Day31-45/Readme.md

-#This is all project from Day31 - Day45
+#This is all project from Day31 - Day45 ( 41-44 are HTML/CSS Basic )
 -------------------------------------------

 Proeject List in order by Learning Day: